urbit/docs/docs/using/messaging.md

 `;name ~some/circle 'my handle'`
 Set a handle ("name") for yourself in a specific circle.
-It will display to users who have done `;set nick`, but gets truncated if it's longer than 14 characters.
+It will display to users who have done `;set nicks`, but gets truncated if it's longer than 14 characters.

 ### Audience